 Free, Unlimited AI API

-This tutorial will show you how to incorporate any major AI capabilities in your website or app for free, without any API keys, backend setup, or usage restrictions.
-With a single line of code, you can leverage the power of OpenAI models, Anthropic's Claude, Google's Gemini, Meta's Llama, and more than 400 other leading AI models directly from your frontend code.
+This tutorial will show you how to incorporate AI capabilities in your website or app for free, without any API keys, backend setup, or usage restrictions.
+With a single line of code, you can access OpenAI models, Anthropic's Claude, Google's Gemini, and more than 400 other AI models directly from your frontend code.

 Getting Started